-What's in the HCP Q2 data release?
-The Q2 data include high-resolution MR scans from 68 healthy adults and four imaging modalities: structural images (T1w and T2w), resting-state fMRI (rfMRI), task-fMRI (tfMRI), and high angular resolution diffusion imaging (dMRI).
+What's in the HCP Q3 data release?
+The Q3 data include high-resolution MR scans from 87 healthy adults and four imaging modalities: structural images (T1w and T2w), resting-state fMRI (rfMRI), task fMRI (tfMRI), and high angular resolution diffusion imaging (dMRI).
 The majority of the behavioral and individual difference data acquired from each subject is also available.
-The current release expands the total (Q1+Q2) number of released healthy participant data for multiple imaging modalities and/or behavioral measures to 148, including 40 datasets that include the complete HCP protocol (T1w and T2w MRI, rfMRI, tfMRI, dMRI, and behavioral measures) and over 60 more that include all modalities except dMRI.
+The current release expands the total (Q1-Q3) number of released healthy participant data for multiple imaging modalities and/or behavioral measures to 232.
+This includes 26 datasets with the complete HCP protocol (T1w and T2w MRI, rfMRI, tfMRI, dMRI, and behavioral measures) and over 200 more with all modalities except dMRI.